If you’re planning to start a business in Dubai, there are five crucial things you need to consider before setting up.

 An important part of your business model is the activity of the business.
 In the UAE, different jurisdictions allow or restrict certain types of activities.
 For instance, an MEP company cannot operate in a Free-Zone.
 These typically import products and store them in warehouses and factories, most of which are only allowed in LLC mainland areas.

-When starting up it is a difficult decision whether to fund the business yourself or to use an investor to help with the start-up capital.
+When starting a business, it is a difficult decision whether to fund the business yourself or to use an investor to help with the start-up capital.
 Whilst having 100% of the business is compelling, it is important to understand the costs when initiating a new business.
 It is equally important to understand the costs when initiating a new business.
-It is equally important, that with the investor model, that all bases are covered in your financial model.
+It is equally important that with the investor model, all bases are covered in your financial model.